First Nations student support

 Access personalised support and reach your full potential with Charles Sturt University.

 We’re focused on providing you with personal, cultural, financial and educational support.
-Our specialised programs for Indigenous students will help you achieve your personal and professional goals in your community.
+Our specialised programs for First Nations (Indigenous) Australian students will help you achieve your personal and professional goals in your community.

 First Nations Student Centres chevron_right

-There are seven Indigenous Student Centres at Charles Sturt University located at our campuses in Albury-Wodonga, Bathurst, Dubbo, Goulburn, Orange, Port Macquarie and Wagga Wagga.
+There are seven First Nations Student Centres at Charles Sturt University located at our campuses in Albury-Wodonga, Bathurst, Dubbo, Goulburn, Orange, Port Macquarie and Wagga Wagga.

 - How to apply for a course